-Brazilian Jiu-Jitsu is a specialized combat sport and martial art system that mainly focuses on grappling with specific emphasis on ground fighting.
+Brazilian Jiu-Jitsu Melbourne is a specialized combat sport and martial art system that mainly focuses on grappling with specific emphasis on ground fighting.
 It also involves ground control positions, takedowns, and throws.

 During the fight, the tactics can likewise be chokes and joint locks, using principles/methods of leverage to allow a weaker individual to subdue a more powerful opponent.
 A conceptual understanding of Brazilian Jiu-Jitsu creates even more effective martial artists.